KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 Repo has been archived at 2023-10-24.
 1. `package.json` issue: No description
 2. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
+3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DropboxPictures by MMRIZE](https://github.com/MMRIZE/MMM-DropboxPictures)